Loara/HDLNext/DOC.md

              sum;
              out_rem;
            }
+           trigger {
+             clock;
+           }
            impl {
              ...
            }
          }

      and we want to instantiate it in another component.
-You can do it thanks to the `alloc` operator in the following way:
+You can do it thanks to the `new` operator in the following way:

-         adr = alloc ADDER {
+         adr = new ADDER {
              a = C;
              b = D;
              in_rem = `0;
+             clock = clock;
            };

      where `C`, `D`, `E` are other signals with compatible types.
-Now `adr` is not a `wire` or array signals, so you can put it directly in other signal expression.
+Now `adr` is not a `logic` or array signals, so you can put it directly in other signal expression.
 To take its output you must use the `.` operator:

          sig = adr.sum;    //reads the sum port of ADDER sig_rep = not adr.out_rem;  //uses the out_rem port of ADDER

-     if you need only one output value then wyou can apply the `.` operator directly on the valued returned by `alloc`:
+     if you need only one output value then wyou can apply the `.` operator directly on the valued returned by `new`:

-         sig = alloc ADDER {
+         sig = new ADDER {
              a = C;
              b = D;
              in_rem = `0;
+             clock = clock;
            }.sum;

-     The `alloc` operator also allows you to instantiate an array of components at the same time.
+     The `new` operator also allows you to instantiate an array of components at the same time.
 Consider for example the following component:

          comp MPX {
            in {